Your Cart

 Perimenopause is a transitional stage that occurs before menopause, marking the natural decline in reproductive hormone production in women, including in estrogen and progesterone.
 It typically begins several years before menopause.

 In short, menopause occurs as a natural, normal biological process when women’s menses cease to occur.
-Generally speaking, for most women, menopause typically occurs between the ages of 40 and 58 — with an average age of 51 or 52, according to some sources.
+Generally speaking, for most women, the signs of menopause typically occur between the ages of 40 and 58 — with an average age of 51 or 52, according to some sources.
 However, every woman is different.

 Some women can be in perimenopause for years or even up to a decade or more.
 Women may become aware of some changes taking place in their bodies leading up to menopause, which can include lighter or less regular periods, and changes in body weight or body composition, among other signs.
 Some women may have no awareness of these changes at first.